ISTESRMNCR/CODE-CAMP-2020/content/finalist/Code Hard/index.md

 type: "finalist"
 title: Code Hard
 name: "Code Hard"
-description: "We have the best team who play with Artificial Intelligence and Machine Learning at it's peak"
+description: "We have the best team who play with Artificial Intelligence and Machine Learning at it's peak :smiling_imp:"
 Team-Quote: "Rock And Roll With Code"
 Application_Type: "Web Application"
 ---
-:heart:

 ---